manwar/perlweeklychallenge-club/challenge-277/atschneid/README.md

 This one spiraled into something.
 I'll spare you much of the details, but you can check the code if you are interested.
 The straightforward implementation using core C stuff would probably be to put a 'count-word' struct into a list or an array for each word, then do linear search every time I needed to find a word, or sort it and do binary search.

 But no, not for me.
 I had the idea to solve this using a binary tree.
 Ok, not too bad.
 But then I thought, well if the input is big enough to have a binary tree show any efficiency savings, we'd probably want to have our operations on the tree nodes *not* be recursive.
 Ah yes, the old iterative binary tree search.

 I implemented two operations: `find_or_add_node` and `linearize_tree`.
 The former I was able to basically take a recursive find algorithm and wrap it in an infinite while loop.
 Pleasantly easy.
-The latter, required unearthing some knowledge I once had, but never completely made sense to me before.
+The latter required unearthing some knowledge I once had, but never completely made sense to me before.
 What I wanted this function to do was to turn a binary tree into an in-order linked list, reusing the right child pointer as the next pointer.
-Here I vaguely remembered an algorithm from school, and I hammered away at it until I recollected or recreated all of the details.
+I vaguely remembered an algorithm from school, and I hammered away at it until I recollected or recreated all of the details.
 It seems to work, I'm like 97.5% sure that it will do what it needs to.

 Check out the code to see my binary tree functions.